Kibowen/printf/README.md

-A collaboration with Dennis Irungu on printf project.
+## printf project.
+#  developed and mananged by Trevor Chelimo and Dennis Irungu